On the complexity of controlling quantum many-body dynamics: Abstract

 \section{Abstract}

-We demonstrate that via optimal control arbitrary time evolutions of many-body quantum systems can be reversed.
-The optimal reversed dynamics --contrary to standard time-reversal procedures-- is extremely robust to external sources of noise.
-We suggest a relation between control complexity and the dimension of the manifold supporting the dynamics of a quantum system.
-We verify the validity of this conjecture in three different models elucidating the role played by integrability in this context.
+We demonstrate that arbitrary time evolutions of many-body quantum systems can be reversed even in cases when only part of the Hamiltonian can be controlled.
+The reversed dynamics obtained via optimal control --contrary to standard time-reversal procedures-- is extremely robust to external sources of noise. {We provide a lower bound on the control complexity of a many-body quantum dynamics in terms of the dimension of the manifold supporting it, elucidating the role played by integrability in this context.}

-In recent years, fast progress on the understanding of non-equilibrium dynamics of many-body quantum systems has been spurred by unprecedented opportunities offered by cold atom quantum simulators as well as by the development of powerful numerical tools~\cite{Bloch2008,Schollwock2011}.
-Indeed, numerical methods have made it possible to investigate the out-of-equilibrium dynamics of many-body quantum systems and to compare theoretical results with experimental data obtained in highly controlled and clean systems.
-Many interesting effects have been investigated so far~\cite{Polkovnikov_RMP11} including (just to give a few examples) quench dynamics~\cite{Montangero2009,Bernier2011,Cheneau2012}, thermalization~\cite{Trotzky2012}, quantum phase transition dynamics~\cite{Simon2011}, effects of disorder~\cite{Roati2008} and of periodic perturbations~\cite{Chen2011, Lignier2009} both in fermionic and bosonic systems~\cite{Bloch2012}.
-These advances in manipulating and characterising non-equilibrium dynamics may result in the development of strategies to control the quantum evolution of many-body systems.
-This task, beyond the bounds of possibility until a few years ago, paves the way for the realisation of many-body state engineering where optimal control techniques~\cite{walmsley2003} appear to be the ideal tool to use.
+In recent years, fast progress on the understanding of non-equilibrium dynamics of many-body quantum systems has been spurred by unprecedented opportunities offered by cold atom {quantum simulation experiments~\cite{Bloch2008}.
+At the same time, powerful numerical tools~\cite{Schollwock2011} have made it possible to investigate the} out-of-equilibrium dynamics of many-body quantum systems and to compare theoretical results with experimental data obtained in {highly controlled and tunable systems.} Many interesting situations have been already experimentally investigated so far~\cite{Polkovnikov_RMP11} including (just to give a few examples) quench dynamics~\cite{Cheneau2012}, thermalization~\cite{Trotzky2012}, quantum phase transition dynamics~\cite{Simon2011}, {and the effect of periodic} perturbations~\cite{Chen2011, Lignier2009} both in fermionic and bosonic systems~\cite{Bloch2012}.

-Quantum optimal control has been applied only recently to quantum many-body systems, e.g. to adiabatic dynamics through a quantum critical point~\cite{caneva2011} or to the cooling of Luttinger liquids~\cite{rahmani}.
-An algorithm for optimal control particularly suited for many-body problems, the Chopped Random Basis (CRAB) optimization, has been recently developed and applied to state preparation of strongly interacting cold atoms in optical lattices and spin systems~\cite{CRAB}.
+{Given the ability to engineer a large class of Hamiltonians, the challenge for the future will be to be able to engineer the full time evolution of the many-body quantum state by shaping the time-dependence of few control parameters, e.g. coupling constants and external fields.
+This ability, beyond the bounds of possibility until a few years ago, paves the way for the realisation of many-body state engineering, with optimal control techniques~\cite{walmsley2003} emerging as the ideal tool to use. }